George Brumder: Background and marriage

 Brumder was the fifteenth of sixteen children born to Georg and Christina Brumder.
-In 1857, at the age of 18, he emigrated to Wisconsin with his older sister, Anna Maria, to attend her wedding to a Lutheran minister, Gottlieb Reim.
+In 1857, at the age of 18, he immigrated to Wisconsin with his older sister, Anna Maria, to attend her wedding to a Lutheran minister, Gottlieb Reim.
 George's first employment was clearing land near Helenville, Wisconsin, though shortly after arriving in the United States, he bade his sister and new brother-in-law farewell and set off on foot on a 45-mile journey to Milwaukee.
 He became a member of a crew that laid Milwaukee's first street car tracks and later became the foreman of the crew—a fact he remained proud of throughout his life.
 Brumder soon joined Grace Lutheran Church in Milwaukee where he met his future wife, Henriette Brandhorst, a Prussian immigrant who was born in 1841 and arrived in America in 1869.

 The two were married on July 16, 1864, and they invested what little money they had in a small bookstore George had opened a few months earlier at 306 W. Water Street.